mangadex-pub/mcrouter-kubernetes/README.md

 ## Limitations

-1. You can have pools with static servers, but you cannot mix dynamic and static server entries in the same pool
+1. You cannot mix dynamic and static server entries in the same pool
 2. in-cluster IPv6 addressing is not supported
 3. These images are downstream of [Wikipedia's images of mcrouter](https://docker-registry.wikimedia.org/mcrouter/tags/), as compiling mcrouter is